Firewise Tips | Fire Restrictions | Fire Season

 What happens if I don’t abate my weeds?

-Should you choose to not comply with AMC 9.04.020, the City of Ashland will abate the hazard and bill you for the actual cost of abatement including the removal of flammable vegetation plus the administrative costs to process the abatement.
-You will also receive a citation for failure to abate the weeds retroactive to June 16th.
+Should you choose to not comply with AMC 9.04.020, the City of Ashland may abate the hazard and bill you for the actual cost of abatement including the removal of flammable vegetation plus the administrative costs to process the abatement.
+You may also receive a citation for failure to abate the weeds retroactive to June 16th.
 The citation may be up to $500 for each and every day that the violation occurred.

 What is the amount of a weed abatement citation?